owncloud/QA/Desktop/Test_Plan_VFS.md

   * [ ] Create a file with a long path (> 260)
   * [ ] 'Free up space' -> no red error message

+* [ ] Test with ignored or 'problematic' files, see https://doc.owncloud.com/desktop/2.9/filenames.html
+  * [ ] Test with files that are on the ignore list, ie. files with the extension `.part`.
+  * [ ] Create files that contain ':' or have a trailing space, they will be ignored in the sync
+  * [ ] Create files with problematic name like `CON`, `PRN` or `AUX`, expect reasonable sync indicator icons

 * [ ] Switch between VFS ON/OFF
   * [ ] Add a second account with VFS OFF
   * [ ] Switch to VFS ON using client dot menu -> file status changes (Status: full file)